Cycling and Exploring by Nha Trang Beach

 Why Nha Trang

-Nha Trang, on Vietnam's most Eastern coast, is a beach resort town where we had planned a six-night stay.
+Nha Trang, on Vietnam's easternmost coast, is a beach resort town where we had planned a six-night stay.
 The idea was to catch up on some beach time, relax, blog, and slow down after a busy couple of weeks in China, Hanoi, and Cat Ba Island.

 Well planned, goals accomplished.
-We also both had minor stomach issues for a couple of days, maybe the heat or the food, or perhaps a combination of both.
+We also both had minor stomach issues for a couple of days, possibly due to the heat or the food, or perhaps a combination of both.
 It was perfect to have some time to recharge.

 Nha Trang Map.
 Places of importance and as you can see we always try to buy oatmeal where ever we are in the world.